rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 ### Part B:

-Create class that either extends the candy class OR uses composition to create an inventory class.
-Explain why your choosing either method.
+Create a class that either extends the `candy` class OR uses composition to create the `inventory` class.
+Explain your method of choice.

 - Call your class `inventory`.
 - Use a dictionary to keep track of your candy.
 - Minimum methods: